-Most negotiations tend to focus on the care of children or financial affairs, but each family is unique and we adapt to suit our clients’ individual needs.
-We advise on a consultancy basis, which normally equates to approximately five or six sessions (it may be more or fewer) in which the family mediator, you and your partner or former partner will sit face-to-face and explore options.
+Most negotiations tend to focus on the care of children or financial affairs, but each family is unique, and we adapt to suit your individual needs.
+We advise on a consultancy basis, which normally equates to approximately five or six sessions – though it may be more or fewer, depending on the issues being discussed.

-Unless you wish to obtain a Court Order about the arrangements for the children, there is usually no need.
-If arrangements have been reached about the money and property, then it is always the case that parties should have any agreement recorded in a court order known as a Consent Order.
-This will be explained to the couple in mediation.
+Unless you wish to obtain a Court Order about the arrangements for your children, there’s usually no need.
+If arrangements have been reached about money and property, then it’s always the case that you should have any agreement recorded in a Court Order, known as a Consent Order.
+This will be explained to the couple during the mediation.

 Before, during or after the mediation, it is open to either party to obtain independent legal advice.
 If you wish, your legal adviser can draft up a legally binding document.